-- 6.22 A long-term estates strategy has been formulated, the approved phase 1 of the scheme with plans for new builds, extensions, refurbishments and carbon reduction schemes is underway with expected completion by 2027/28.
-Alongside this is the Bury Training and Safety Centre which is also underway and due to complete within 2022/23.
-Phase 2 of the Estates Strategy has been added to with estimates over the period 2028/29 to 2032/33, to align to the proposed extended capital programme timeline. - 6.23 Alongside the estates strategy is a refresh programme of work to replace and update fitness equipment and enhance the facilities across stations in line with managing contaminants guidance.
-Projects to support the refresh programme have commenced within the current financial year with the aim to complete during 2024/25. - 6.24 Transport and equipment replacement programme budgets are profiled in accordance with expected need and delivery profiles allowing for lead times where supply chains require orders to be place up to 18 months prior to goods being delivered.
-The replacement profile of vehicles beyond the current approved capital programme has been included at estimated costs including an allowance for inflation.

-- 6.25 Following the successful roll out of the Waking Watch Relief Fund, Department for Levelling Up, Housing and Communities (DLUHC) requested further support from GMFRS to assist with the delivery of the Waking Watch Replacement Fund.
-This is due to come to an end within 2024/25. - 6.26 The figures will be updated to reflect the quarter 3 2023/24 position once the information is available.
+- 6.22 A long-term estates strategy has been formulated, the approved phase 1 of the scheme with plans for new builds, extensions, refurbishments, and carbon reduction schemes is underway with expected completion by 2027/28.
+Alongside this is the Bury Training and Safety Centre which is also underway and due to complete within 2023/24. - 6.23 Alongside the estates strategy is a programme of work to replace and update fitness equipment on fire stations.
+A review of requirements has been completed under the Health, Safety & Fitness team which has been incorporated into the capital programme. - 6.24 Transport and Equipment replacement programme budgets are profiled in accordance with expected need and delivery profiles allowing for lead times where supply chains require orders to be place up to 18 months prior to goods being delivered. - 6.25 Following the successful roll out of the Waking Watch Relief Fund, the Department for Levelling Up, Housing and Communities (DLUHC) has requested further support from GMFRS to assist with the delivery of the Waking Watch Replacement Fund.
+The project is due to start in quarter 4 of 2022/23 and will continue into 2023/24.
+The funding for the replacement fund equates to £2.429m